Arunmano27/React-Native-WeatherApp/README.md

-##WeatherApp
+## WeatherApp

-A simple React Native Weather App that fetches weather data from an API and displays real-time weather conditions for different locations.
+A simple React Native Weather App that fetches weather data from an openweathermap API and displays real-time weather conditions for different locations.

 🚀 Getting Started

-Prerequisites
+# Prerequisites

 Ensure you have the following installed on your system: